NERSC/spin-recipes/httpd-rootless/README.md

 # httpd-rootless

 The `httpd-rootless` container extends the stock Apache httpd image to run as an arbitrary UID/GID.

 Advantages over the stock image include:
-  * Allows a regular user to run a httpd container and access host or NFS resources such as the NERSC Global Filesystem
+  * Allows a regular user to run a httpd container and access host or NFS resources such as the NERSC Global Filesystem.
-  * Allows us to drop all remaining Linux capabilities through `cap_drop: ALL` to improve security.
+  * Allows us to drop all remaining Linux capabilities through `cap_drop: ALL`, which avoids many root-level privileges and improves security.
   * Avoids the need for [`RUN groupadd ... && useradd ...`][1], which would
     result in every single user building their own custom container instead.

-Run this image this using `docker container run`, like :
+Run this image this using `docker container run`, like:

     docker container run -p 80:8080 --user SOMEUID:SOMEGID --group-add www-data ...

-Or, run this image as root by excluding the `--user` & `--group_add` flags:
+Or, run this image as root by not using the `--user` & `--group_add` flags:

     docker container run -p 80:8080 ...